d-e-e-p/stm32-bitbang-spi/README.md

 This implementation can be used to:
 - Compare with hardware SPI to isolate problems
 - Used by processors that don't have hardware SPI
-- Support parameters outside hardware implementation, eg 32-bit data size
+- Support features not covered by hardware implementation, eg 32-bit data size or byte-separation based on slave select.
 - Used when bitbang version achieves faster speeds than hardware version

 ## Getting Started